 Dialog group Field Manda Instruction Description beside the technology your web service should use.
 Dynamic web project yes Select the project name.
 The project name will default to the highlighted project in the Project Explorer .
 A different project can be selected from the drop-down list.
 Service details Service name yes Enter the name to for the web service.
 The web service name will be the URL for the service as mapped in the deployment descriptor (web.xml).
-Update web.xm no Il Checkbox is checked by default, but is not mandatory.
+Update web.xm Checkbox is checked by default, but is not mandatory.
 Leaving this checked will add your new service to the web.xml in your project.
 Service implementation Packag eyes Enter the package for the web service servlet.
-The default package is org.jboss.samples.websevices Select your own package using the button.
+The default package is org.jboss.samples.websevice Select your own package using the button.
 Class yes Enter the name of the web service servlet.
 The default class name will correspond to the default web service name resulting in an equivalent URL to servlet name mapping in the deployment descriptor (web.xml).
-Applica class ti on ly when the JAX- RS technol option is selected Enter the name of the JAX-RS application class to use.
-The default application class is MyRESTApplication.Select your own application class using the button.
+Applica class - The default application class is MyRESTApplication.
+Select your own application class using the button.